-The Fill in the blanks story challenging the reader continues with the 410th entry on up
+The Fill in the blanks story continues on with the 410th entry through the 502nd entry.

 This epic collection of stories continue on here for the third round -